 Heimdall is equipped with a horn named Gjallarhorn, which means “the yelling horn” or “the loud sounding horn”.
-This horn can sound so loud that it can be heard in all of the realms.
+This horn can make a sound that is so loud that it can be heard in all the realms.
 At Ragnarök, it is this horn that will warn all of the Aesir that the war is about to begin.
-This will also be the day that Bifröst will be destroyed when the sons of Muspel will try to cross it.
+This will also be the day that Bifrost will be destroyed.

 If a jötunn should be stupid enough to try and attack or sneak into Asgard, then Heimdall has his trustworthy sword named Hofund at his side.
 But it is very unlikely that a jötunn will make it up the rainbow bridge.
 Because the bridge is always on fire, and it is so hot that it always has a red glow.